MicrosoftDocs/sql-docs/docs/reporting-services/report-design/add-an-expand-or-collapse-action-to-an-item-report-builder-and-ssrs.md

 ---
-title: "Add an Expand or Collapse Action (Report Builder & SSRS) | Microsoft Docs"
+title: "Add an expand or collapse action to a paginated report | Microsoft Docs"
-description: Enable a user to expand or collapse items, rows, and columns associated with a group for a table or matrix in a report in Report Builder. ms.date: 12/19/2019 ms.prod: reporting-services ms.prod_service: "reporting-services-native"
+description: Enable a user to expand or collapse items, rows, and columns associated with a group for a table or matrix in a paginated report in Report Builder. ms.date: 12/19/2019 ms.prod: reporting-services ms.prod_service: "reporting-services-native"